Paperweightt/PaperUI/README.md

   ## Button

   - the buttonElement consists of a textElement as well as serveral shapeElements
-  - to have an blank buttonElement set text = ""
+  - to have a blank buttonElement set text = ""

 ```js
 import { buttonElement } from "./ui/screenElements"